Workers’ Compensation Insurance Policy & Law in Georgia

 What Are Workers’ Comp Death Benefits In Georgia?

-In the event that an employee dies on the job, their beneficiaries are eligible for workers’ compensation death benefits.
+In the event that an employee dies on the job, their beneficiaries may be eligible for workers’ compensation death benefits.
 By law, Georgia ensures that those dependent on the deceased for financial support are also compensated.
-To qualify as a dependent, someone must be legally married to, a child of, or otherwise proven to be legally dependent on the deceased individual.
+Generally, to qualify as a dependent, someone must be legally married to, a child of, or otherwise proven to be legally dependent on the deceased individual.

 Compensation in Georgia for death benefits includes income, funeral expenses, and coverage for medical bills.